contentful/contentful-merge/README.md

 ## Features

-Takes a space id and two environment ids and creates a changest which details all entry changes between the two environments.
+Takes a space id and two environment ids and creates a changeset which details all entry differences between the two environments.
 - It uses the [Contentful Delivery API](https://www.contentful.com/developers/docs/references/content-delivery-api/) (CDA) to fetch all data.
 - A custom CDA client executes requests in the  different environments in parallel.
 - All requests are batched.
-- To identify <b>added</b> and <b>removed</b>, entry ids are compared in both environments.
+- In order to identify <b>added</b> and <b>removed</b> entries, entry ids are compared in both environments.
-- To identify <b>changed</b> entries, comparison happens in two steps:
+- In order to identify <b>changed</b> entries, comparison happens in two steps:
   The initial step involves identifying potentially diverging entries by examining the `sys.changedAt` property of all entries present in both environments.
   Subsequently, for all entries with distinct `sys.changedAt` values, a more comprehensive comparison of their payload is performed.
 If any variations are found, a patch is generated to reflect the differences.